spjy/cosmos-web/README.md

 CESIUM_ION_TOKEN= # Token for the globe simulation (optional)
 ```

-If you need to run Agent Mongo, see this repository: https://github.com/spjy/cosmos-mongodb
+If you need to run Agent Mongo, the server component of COSMOS Web, see this repository: https://github.com/spjy/cosmos-mongodb
+If you need to run Agent Socket, which is Agent Mongo without the database component, see this repository: https://github.com/spjy/cosmos-mongodb

 ## Running